Best Resume Formats: A Guide for 2023

 -

-For example, let’s say you pick Spanish, Customer Service and Problem-solving as your skills.
-It would look something like this:
+For example, let’s say you pick Spanish, Customer service, and Problem-solving as your skills.
+It would look similar to this:

 Spanish